Action #3564

 Hence also the phase computation is correct.

-#3 Updated by Knödlseder Jürgen about 3 years ago
+#3 Updated by Knödlseder Jürgen almost 4 years ago

 I finally checked whether the events are indeed comprised in the superpackets, since the phase selection is based on the superpackets.
 Below an example showing the superpacket interval and the events that are comprised within the interval.
 Also this seems to work as expected.